rileyimmel/Compilers-Project/Project1Notes.md

-[comment]:  (This file was for internal purposes to keep track of testing progress.
+[c/omment]:  (This file was for internal purposes to keep track of testing progress.
 It is being preserved for posterity reasons.
-Precedence tests were never added to this file but do exist for this part of the project (Add a pound sign after the colon to hide this in the output version)
+Precedence tests were never added to this file but do exist for this part of the project (Remove the / in comment to hide this in the output version)

 Features: